Ashish21072000/Furniture-Store-Application-Terminal-Based/README.md

 ########################################################################

-MAKE SURE TO USE YOUR LINK AND DATABASE IN ORDER TO ACCESS THE DATA
+MAKE SURE TO USE YOUR LINK TO YOUR DATABASE IN ORDER TO ACCESS THE DATA